parrt/msds501/notes/computation.md

 &nbsp;&nbsp;&nbsp;&nbsp;*while broth not absorbed:*<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*stir rice in pot*

-This pops out from our loop template by identifying the two conditional expressions and the loop operations.
+We are wrapping our previous loop in an outer loop.
+This code pops out from our loop template by identifying the two conditional expressions and the loop operations.
+When a loop operation is itself a loop, we call it a nested.

-## Rephrasing programming patterns

-The common programming patterns we saw from before, map down to these simpler operations.
+### Conditional in a loop

+One of the most common nested operations is a conditional inside of a loop.
+We use it to implement the [filter](patterns.md#filter) pattern, for example.
+The filter template looks like:

+for each *x* in *a sequence*:<br>
+&nbsp;&nbsp;&nbsp;&nbsp;if *condition*: add *x* to new list<br>

+To convert a real-world filtering problem to pseudocode, your goal is to identify the sequence and the condition in that template.
+To filter out negative values (filter in nonnegative values) as we did in the rainfall problem, the *sequence* is the rainfall list and the *condition* is "*x >= 0*":

+*for each x in rainfall*:<br>
+&nbsp;&nbsp;&nbsp;&nbsp;*if x>=0: add x to new list*<br>

 ## Summary